 The Australian government had been an outspoken advocate for encryption backdoors(new window), requiring tech companies to build systematic weaknesses in their encryption to allow law enforcement in.
 Privacy advocates successfully argued that there is no such thing as a backdoor that only lets the good guys in.
 So the government went back to the drawing board.
 The result is the Assistance and Access law.

 From the center-left to the far-right, Australian lawmakers voted Thursday to break encryption once and for all.
 While the law does not technically require a backdoor, it would require companies to help police build software capable of decrypting a targeted user’s data (i.e. with targeted malware).

 But the law is extremely confusing and vague, so it is difficult to know how it will be interpreted in practice.
-The Australian Computer Society, a trade association for IT professionals, outlined several problems in their letter to Parliament.
+The Australian Computer Society, a trade association for IT professionals, outlined several problems in their letter to Parliament(new window).
 To paraphrase a few: